 The most important concept for hypermobile athletes to understand is what they should feel with exercises.
 If someone has a hypermobile elbow, push-ups need to be cued to avoid relaxing into the laxity.
 This image courtesy of evolutio.com.au shows how not to do push-ups with elbow hypermobility:

 She is not engaging her muscles in this position, she is hanging out on passive restraints.
 Athletes should understand that they should feel push-ups in their pecs, triceps, etc. and not just be relaxing into their hyperextended elbows.
 Knowing this difference is crucial to bringing awareness.
 If an athlete can understand this distinction, then they are better able to train on their own and know what they should be feeling.

 Hopefully this helps give you a basic understanding of how exercise progression would work in a baseball player or anyone else with shoulder instability.

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about shoulder instability and hypermobility in baseball players and how they occur, what treatment options are a possibility, and how physical therapy typically progresses.
 If you have interest in other shoulder injuries, check out our shoulder page.
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
-If you are in the Northern Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.
+If you are in the Sterling, Virginia area and would like to work with me or you have any questions, please email me at firstname.lastname@example.org or follow me on Instagram or Twitter @drdannydpt.